NSF-IUSE/sampleCourse-xfig/docs/project-defination/index.md

 ## **Team Setup:**

 This course project is team based.
-Students attending this course will be grouped into 4 teams (5 students per team) and focus on software maintenance of an open-source software Mango.
-Teams will work on 5 new features of Mango, which are provided through feature description documents.
+Students attending this course will be grouped into 4 teams (5 students per team) and focus on software maintenance of an open-source software Xfig.
+Teams will work on 5 new features of Xfig, which are provided through feature description documents.
 These 5 features are supposed to include 2 easy ones, 2 medium difficult ones and 1 hard one.

 Each team needs to choose a member as the project leader (with 5% bonus of the final project points).
 The project leader has the responsibility of managing the project and coordinating tasks.
 Each feature will have a feature champion, who will lead this feature development.
 Among the 5 team members, one member will be the feature champion for the two easy features.
 Each medium difficult feature will have a single feature champion.
 The hard feature will have two feature campions including the project leader and one more team member.